 Their beautiful designs and dark stories have caused Yuki-onna to become one of the most popular yokai out there, to the degree where they even appear in works made outside of Japan.

-- The Snow card in Cardcaptor Sakura is one of the Clow's cards that is An Ice Person and is basically based on a yuki-onna, having the classic look of this youkai.
+- Cardcaptor Sakura: The Snow card is one of the Clow's cards that is An Ice Person and is basically based on a yuki-onna, having the classic look of this youkai.
 Sakura captured the card during the start of the school year after the city was nearly buried by snow.

-- A variant of the yuki onna legend (in which the yuki onna melts due to her victim's display of concern) is discussed in Detective Conan as a subtle way to clue Shinichi in on the solution to a murder mystery.
+- Detective Conan: A variant of the yuki onna legend (in which the yuki onna melts due to her victim's display of concern) is discussed as a way to clue Shinichi in on the solution to a murder mystery.

-- Two mysteries in The Kindaichi Case Files featured legends of an especially murderous version of the yuki onna called the yuki yasha and wearing a Hanya mask (a type of mask in Noh theater); of course, both times, sightings of such spirits turn out to be the murderer pulling a "Scooby-Doo" Hoax.
+- The Kindaichi Case Files: Two mysteries feature legends of an especially murderous version of the yuki onna called the yuki yasha and wearing a Hanya mask (a type of mask in Noh theater); of course, both times, sightings of such spirits turn out to be the murderer pulling a "Scooby-Doo" Hoax.

-- Yukio in Daily Life with Monster Girl.
+- Monster Musume: Yukio.
 She runs an onsen despite being An Ice Person.
 She has Emotional Powers and when she gets emotional she loses control of them.
 Yukio has a stoic demeanor and has difficulties smiling.

 - Spider-Man (Manga): In Ryoichi Ikegami's Spider-Man, one of the new foes Yu Komori/Spider-Man has to fight is a yuki-onna, called as "The White Woman", who appears in the city freezing people at will, including Yu himself.